rdp/homebrew-openssh-gssapi/README.md

 # Homebrew-openssh-kerberos-friendly

-Homebrew tap that includes a formula for openssh with an option that supports GSSAPIAuthentication/GSSAPIDelegateCredentials/GSSAPITrustDNS et al.
+Homebrew tap for openssh with option to support GSSAPIAuthentication/GSSAPIDelegateCredentials/GSSAPITrustDNS et al.

-Meant to allow you to ssh into other boxes from OS X using your kerberos/kinit tickets, so you don't have to type your password in every time.
+These patches allow you to ssh into other boxes from OS X using your kerberos/kinit tickets, so you don't have to type your password in every time.

 also overcomes this error message:
-/Users/<username>/.ssh/config: line 3: Bad configuration option: gssapitrustdns
+/Users/username/.ssh/config: line 3: Bad configuration option: gssapitrustdns

 See also https://stackoverflow.com/a/46454141/32453